Elringus/PingBall/README.md

 # PingBall
-Ludum Dare 36 Warmup project
+A simple first-person game for 2 players where you need to shoot ball to the opponent’s gate.

-The code is really dirty, by no means use this as a tutorial on how to make anything with Unity :)
+The project was created in a couple of days for Ludum Dare 36 Warmup Weekend.
+The code is really dirty — by no means use this as a tutorial on how to make anything with Unity :)